MushroomRL/mushroom-rl/docs/source/tutorials/tutorials.4_logger.rst

 ---------------

 The Logger includes a ``VideoLogger`` mixin that handles video recording.
-Videos are saved in a ``videos/`` subfolder of the logging directory.
+Videos are saved in a ``videos/`` subfolder of the logging directory, or in ``./logs/videos`` when the logger was built without a results directory.
 The recorder is created lazily on the first frame, so no resources are allocated until recording actually starts.

 To record during evaluation or learning, pass ``record=True`` (and ``render=True``) to the ``Core`` methods.
 The ``Core`` delegates recording to the agent's logger: